 - Green beans with caramelized pecans at Epicurious

-- Brussel sprouts with glazed pancetta and pecans at From Jessica’s Kitchen
+- Brussels sprouts with glazed pancetta and pecans at From Jessica’s Kitchen

 - Cranberry apple pecan wild rice pilaf at Carlsbad Cravings

 - Cornbread sausage and pecan dressing at Bon Appetit

 - Creamy pecan crunch grape salad at Wishes and Dishes

 9. Try pecans rolled into delectable truffles.

 - Pecan pie balls from Just A Pinch